marzukia/blog/content/posts/ppgrid-fast-continentscale-raster-interpolation/index.md

 ## Problem Statement & Motivation

-My core problem statement is that I often have to work with point data which may be tens of millions of rows in size, and existing tooling that is readily available is generally bad, slow, unperformant or all of the above.
+My core problem statement is that I often have to work with point data which may be tens of millions of rows in size, and existing tooling that is readily available is generally bad, slow, or all of the above.
 Without being too specific, I often have to visually demonstrate what this CSV containing 20M+ rows of various modelled risk data looks like on a map.

 I basically want to be able to feed in a very large point dataset (containing coordinates and some kind of numerical value) and create a continuous raster that:
 1. looks aesthetically pleasing; and